doivglser/mindevenviro-fanciful/README.md

 redundanz.sh # shows the status on a Terminal

-server-monitor.sh # depends on redundanz.sh, status
+server-monitor.sh # depends on redundanz.sh, UP status.

-serv-if-up.sh # depends on redundanz.sh, restart servers.
+serv-if-up.sh # background process, depends on redundanz.sh, restart servers.
+On failure, writes to /dev/pts/3 and to mailbox.

-sCRYPtUPdater.sh # Syntaxchecker and update to /usr/local/bin
+sCRYPtUPdater.sh # Syntax check and update to /usr/local/bin

-install-d3V-enviro.sh # installs the environment for sCRYPtUPdater.sh and copy the scripts to: /usr/local/bin

-install-min-desk.sh # installs the environment for shi3lD.sh and copy the scripts to: /usr/local/bin

 # Coming soon: